anywhichway/jovial/README.md

 Due to an unavoidable shortcoming in chrome-proxy, the unit test for testing the prevention of deleting required properties fails.
 All tests should pass in Edge and Firefox.

 # Updates (reverse chronological order)

+2016-01-23 v0.0.19 Corrected length check on Set when value is actually unknown.
+Clarified the meaning of *unknown* in the documentation.

 2016-01-23 v0.0.18 Modified type checking to ignore unknown values.